illy777/project_lab/README.md

 poetry add <package-name>(optional verion restrictions)
 ````

-- To 'save' your dependence setup you have to lock it into the *poetry.lock* file.
+- The dependency setup of the project is saved in the *poetry.lock* file.
 This can be done as following:
 ````commandline
 poetry lock
 ````

 > [!TIP]
-> You should commit the poetry.lock file into git.
-Because these locked dependencies are used for installation and makes
+> The poetry.lock file should be committed into git.
+Because these locked dependencies are used for installation and
-> your setup reproducible.
+> make the setup reproducible.

 ## Authors